deajan/pmOCR/README.md

 Example:

     $ pmocr.sh --batch --target=pdf --skip-txt-pdf --delete-input /some/path

 ## Service mode

 Service mode monitors directories and their subdirectories and launched an OCR conversion whenever a new file appears.
+Keep in mind that only file creations are monitored.
+File moves aren't.

 Basically it's written to monitor up to 4 directories, each producing a different target format (PDF, Word, Excel & CSV).

 There's also an option to avoid passing PDFs to the OCR engine that already contain text.

-Use install.sh script or copy pmocr.sh to /usr/local/bin and pmocr-srv to /etc/init.d

 After installation, please configure /usr/local/bin/pmocr.sh script variables in order to monitor the directories you need, and adjust your specific options.